tmoolmuang/student_app/README.md

 ## Student and Courses
 in progress

-Using AngularJS app to consume API
+Using AngularJS app to consume REST API